ronnieholm/Playground/FlatToTreeStructure/README.md

 store previous paths taken through the object hierarchy, with each row being a potentially new path.

+It's a recursive descent parser with row-only look-ahead whose input is the table.
+The maps represent the intermediate representation, and iterating the maps "executes" the final transform .

 ## See also

 - https://blog.ploeh.dk/2023/09/18/do-orms-reduce-the-need-for-mapping